ChatGPT, by EasyCode

-Experience ChatGPT with codebase integration in your IDE
+Experience ChatGPT with codebase integration and web browsing

 Getting Started |

-- Free & easy setup, no session key or OpenAI key required.
+- Free & easy setup, no OpenAI key required.

 - Generations are relevant to your codebase.